 Within the context of a former forensic psychiatric observation institute, Uncloud 2021:Transliminal presents the visitor a metaphor for the digitized, isolated and transitional world we currently live in, and brings this back into the tangible physical reality.

-From 10 April to 02 May 2021, Uncloud Festival hosts a Pop-Up Museum for contemporary and media art in the former forensic psychiatric observation institute of the Netherlands, the Pieter Baan Centre.
+Uncloud 2021 will take the form of a Pop-Up Museum for contemporary and media art in the former forensic psychiatric observation institute of the Netherlands, the Pieter Baan Centre.
 At Uncloud 2021:Transliminal, over 20 local and international artists present their work and push the boundaries between visual art, space and sound.
+Next to the exhibition, two concerts will take place: one on the opening day, saturday 30 october, in collaboration with Modulation., and the second on sunday 14 november in collaboration with Le Guess Who?.